April 21, 2014

 Veterinarians often work with a team of professionals, including technicians and qualified support staff, so you'll likely want to evaluate the entire vet team's competence and caring.
 You should also consider the hospital's location and fees when making a decision.
-Driving a few extra miles or paying a bit more may be worth it to get the care you want for your cat.
+Driving a few extra miles or paying a bit more may be worth it to get the care you want for your pet.

 How to find the right veterinarian

 The best way to find a good veterinarian is to ask people who have the same approach to pet care as you.
 Start with a recommendation from a friend, neighbor, animal shelter worker, dog trainer, groomer, boarding kennel employee or pet sitter.

 Look in the Yellow Pages under "Veterinarians" and "Animal Hospitals," where you can likely find important information about hours, services and staff.
 You can also search for veterinarians in your area online.
 Check for accreditation by the American Animal Hospital Association.
 AAHA accreditation means that a veterinary hospital has voluntarily pursued and met AAHA's standards in the areas of facility, equipment and quality care.